gcaglio/gCenter/README.md

 Microsoft Hyper-V
   Created gatherer scripts to collect data into the database for:
   - Hyper-V hosts informations
-  - vm basic information and power state
+  - vm health status informations and power state
+  - vm snapshots